Riparian Grant Program - $25 million (Capital Funding)

-This is capital funding.
 The budget proviso language states, “The appropriations in this section are provided solely for the state conservation commission to provide grants for riparian restoration projects with landowners.”
-Funding is for projects that can demonstrate a benefit to state salmon recovery goals.
+Funding supports projects that demonstrate a clear benefit to state salmon recovery goals.
 Read the full proviso language here.

 Work Group

 To guide this work, SCC formed a work group and advisory committee.
-Thank you to everyone who volunteered to serve on the Riparian Grants Work Group to help the SCC draft programmatic guidelines for the new Riparian Grants Program.
+Thank you to those who volunteered to help draft the Riparian Grant Program guidelines.
 Notes and links to past meeting recordings are available here.
-Links to recordings are contained within the notes.

 Eligibility